denoland/docs/runtime/manual/getting_started/first_steps.md

 frequently used modules.

 <p>
-  To demonstrate, let's pin the version of the standard library we want to use in our project to version <code>{ replacements.STD_VERSION }</code>.
+  To demonstrate, let's pin the version of the assert package of the standard library we want to use in our project to version <code>^0</code>.
 </p>

 Create a `deno.jsonc` file with the following contents.